MuhammadArmanSaleem/humanoid-robotics-book/frontend/textbook-content/chapter-3-advanced-topics/lesson-2-future-directions.md

 - [Resource 3: Link or reference to additional material]

 ### Next Lesson
-Continue to [Next Lesson Title](./next-lesson-path) to build upon the concepts learned in this lesson.
+You've completed the textbook!
+Review the concepts or explore specific topics in more detail using the navigation menu.